Eldridge Arnold “Wing”

 Mr. Arnold started his own graphic design company through which he won the Excellence in Advertising Award in 1968.

 He later became a world-class bird carver, able to capture the reality of his wild life subject in precise detail.
 His carvings were distinctly known for the manner in which he incorporated his birds into their natural habitat.
 He won many awards including the Elmer Crowell Award for Excellence in Bird Carving.
 He was an avid outdoorsman, fisherman, hunter, bird watcher and lover of nature which was displayed in his work.

 Mr. Arnold passed away on July 1, 2009.
-The Cape Cod Museum of Natural History and the Arnold family are proud to unveil the “Eldridge Arnold Wing” in his honor: the room replicates his Hyannis Port workshop area.
+The Cape Cod Museum of Natural History and the Arnold family are proud to have the “Eldridge Arnold Wing” in his honor: the room replicates his Hyannis Port workshop area.
 Visitors will sense his amazing talent through displays of his carvings, drawings and many awards.

 This exhibit was made possible by the generosity of the ARNOLD FAMILY and HIS MANY ADMIRERS.